7 Reasons Why SEO Matters

 SEO is very much a long-term strategy.
 It can have a short-term impact, but it often grows and evolves.

-6. SEO is Easily Measurable
+6. SEO is measurable

 This is a win-win from the business perspective because you’re pushed to optimize the user experience to rank, and both will be beneficial for your growth and success.